ashkeb/Department_Crud/README.md

 framework classes, Undertow support removed, etc.), so it's worth doing as a deliberate, tested follow-up rather than folding it into this fix.

-I couldn't run `mvn` in the sandbox that generated this project (no network access), so please run `mvn clean install` after pulling these changes to confirm everything still compiles and all tests still pass on your machine.

 ## Notes / Production Considerations
 - `spring.jpa.hibernate.ddl-auto=update` is convenient for a demo; in production prefer `validate` and manage schema changes with Flyway/Liquibase.